neeraj9/SignalBlocks/readme.md

 with practically limitless possibilities.

-## Environment Setup

-Although the installation for various GNU/Linux distributions differ but the dependencies are easily available on any one of them.

-### Ubuntu

-The following commands needs to be as a system administrator or with sudo (as shown below) so that the relavent packages are installed in the system.

-If your system is not updated then probably it is a good idea to do that before installing anything else.

-    sudo apt-get update

-In case you prefer the GNU GCC compler then install g++

-    sudo apt-get install -y g++

-Alternatively, you can install the clang compiler as well

-    sudo apt-get install -y clang-3.5

-The following other depencies are required as mentioned before.

-    sudo apt-get install -y libsndfile1-dev libgsl0-dev python-numpy

 ## A Sneak Peak

+"The proof is in the pudding ..." and the following demo should get sufficient information (and possibly motivation) to decide on this project.

-Lets take a sneak peak at a sample c++ source which is required to read audio from a file, apply a constant gain and then stream the output to a remote html5 app via a websocket server.
+Lets take a sneak peak at a sample c++ source which reads audio from a file, apply a constant gain and then stream the output to a remote html5 app via a websocket server.
 The demo can be built via the "websocket_demo" target in the cmake build rule.
 Cool huh!